 After choosing the best lens design for the depth of focus, the researchers used nanofabrication techniques to make a prototype lens.
 Experiments confirmed that the new lens performed as expected and achieved a depth of focus several orders of magnitude larger than that of an equivalent conventional lens.

-The researchers demonstrated the new lens using infrared light and relatively low numerical aperture – a number that characterizes the range of angles over which the lens can accept or emit light.
+The researchers demonstrated the new lens using infrared light and relatively low numerical aperture.
+This number characterizes the range of angles over which the lens can accept or emit light.
 They plan to extend the lens to larger numerical apertures and to use it with the full visible light spectrum.
 Work to ensure that the lenses could be mass-manufactured is also needed before they could be commercialized.

 “This research is a good example of how abandoning traditional notions can enable devices previously considered impossible,” said Menon.
 “It serves as a good reminder to question dictates from the past.”